openkim/kim-convergence/doc/index.rst

-.. convergence documentation master file, created by sphinx-quickstart on Mon May 18 13:47:42 2020.
+.. kim-convergence documentation master file, created by sphinx-quickstart on Mon May 18 13:47:42 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to convergence's documentation!
+Welcome to kim-convergence's documentation!
 =======================================

 .. toctree::